aqamar8/SmartBrace/README.md

-*NOTE* If you would like to run the code please exclude the "website" folder when attempting to run on Android Studios.
+*NOTE* If you would like to run the code please exclude the "Website" folder when attempting to run on Android Studios.

 # SmartBrace